 The word “Concerns” should not be used in the title of the section, to avoid confusing users, since this is basically the same Problem List that has been produced in MU1 and MU2.

-The Problem Section should, by default, appear first in the C-CDA display.
-However, EHRs that receive the document are required (by certification requirements) to provide the capability for users to display only the Sections they want to see, in the sequence they want to see them.

-Health Concerns Section
+Health Concerns Section (in a ToC Document)

 The Health Concerns Section contains, when available, concerns as expressed by the patient and/or the patient’s agent(s).
-It may also contain concerns of others in addition to the patient.

 When the Problem Section and Health Concerns Section both appear in a single document, then the Health Concerns section should be titled Additional Health Concerns to distinguish it from the Problem List (the author’s priority concerns).
 If it were simply titled Health Concerns, some would think that it contains all concerns, including the Problem List.
+Also, the Health Concerns Section should be included after the Problem Section in the C-CDA document.

 It should not duplicate the entries from the Problem List.
 However, it may include some of the same concepts/concerns that in the Problem List, but in the patient’s words.

 It may be formatted as a “list” but may also be free form narrative not in any particular format.
+Whereas the Problems Section must contain both structured entries and narrative, the 2015 Edition CEHRT requirement for Health Concerns section is only narrative.
+C-CDA conformance requires structured entries which may be populated with relevant data or the appropriate nullFlavor.

 Patient concerns may be specific to an encounter, or overarching concerns not specific to an encounter.
 Patient concerns are not limited to medical problems.
 For example, they can include things like barriers (lack of transportation, lack of finances, difficulty communicating with provider) or anything else that the patient chooses to express.
 The concerns should be relevant/current/”active”.

-Additionally, the Additional Health Concerns section may contain concerns from members of the care team other than the author/attester of the document.
+Also, the Additional Health Concerns section may contain concerns from members of the care team other than the author/attester of the document.
 The author/owner of each concern or group of concerns within the Additional Health Concerns section shall be clearly labeled (e.g. Patient, Nurse, Therapist).

-Goals and Plan of Treatment
+Plan of Treatment and Goals (in a ToC Document)

-To satisfy the 2015 Final Rule, Transition of Care documents should include the Goals Section (2.22) and the Assessment Section (2.7) and Plan of Treatment Section (2.48), with content distinguished as described below.
-This proposal focuses on constraining the Goals Section and the Plan of Treatment Section, only when they are both included with the same Transition of Care document.
-This proposal does not apply to the Goals Section within a Care Plan document.
+To satisfy the 2015 Edition CEHRT requirements, Transition of Care documents should include the Assessment Section (2.7) and the Plan of Treatment Section (2.48), or the Assessment and Plan Section (2.6).
+They also should include the Goals Section (2.22).
+Content should be distinguished as described below when the Goals Section, and the Plan of Treatment Section or Assessment and Plan of Treatment Section, are both included within the same Transition of Care document.
+This guidance does not apply to the Goals Section within a Care Plan document.
+There is no additional guidance for the Assessment Section beyond what is already in Consolidated CDA.

 Plan of Treatment Section